Simon Napier-Bell: Manager

 Napier-Bell then established an association with manager Jazz Summers and together they took on the management of Wham!.
 The group had previously had three hit singles in the UK but wanted to terminate their contract with the record company, Innervision.
 Napier-Bell and Summers led them through four months of legal complications (during which they were unable to record), and finally settled the case by signing a new contract with CBS.
 Napier-Bell spent eighteen months travelling back and forth to China negotiating for Wham! to become the first ever Western pop artist to play in communist China.
 They eventually played a concert there in April 1985 at the Worker's Stadium in Beijing.

 At the end of 1985, Wham! ended its relationship with Napier-Bell and Summers when George Michael left Wham! for a solo career.
 Napier-Bell went on to manage the duo Blue Mercedes, who had one worldwide hit, "I Want To Be Your Property" (1987).
 He arranged for the defunct pop group Boney M. to reform and had all their old tracks remixed by Stock Aitken Waterman.
 The result was an album that stayed at number one in the French charts for four months but sold little elsewhere.

 Following this, Napier-Bell collaborated with another manager, Harry Cowell, and they took on the management of two once major groups looking to revive their careers - Asia and Ultravox.
 Asia fared better than Ultravox, but eventually Napier-Bell gave up on both of them and spent three years writing a book, Black Vinyl White Powder.
 He returned to artist management, this time working in Russia, first managing Alsou, a girl singer, then Smash!!, a boy duo with Wham! similarities In 2013, he joined forces with Dutch entrepreneur Björn de Water by setting up Snap-B Music Ltd, a music consultancy company offering advice to artist managers.
 Napier-Bell terminated his directorship of the company in 2016 but remains a consultant.

+Napier-Bell's long running Las Vegas production, Raiding the Rock Vault, celebrated over 1,500 performances, and concluded its residency in Las Vegas in December 2025.